akhilesh-06/jekyll_website/README.md

 # jekyll_website
-website to convert image into pdf
+Website to convert image into pdf

 Installing Ruby with jekyll to host a image to pdf converter "static" site.